Parable of the Renegades [BETA Version]

 Right as he unleashed his momentum, the trench coat student lifted up the curtain of bangs that had been hiding Lucas' eyes from everyone's view so he could land an unprotected hit on his opponent’s forehead.

 To his shock, a pair of furious ghostly white eyes stared back at him and into his soul.
 He was struck with horrifying thoughts as this sudden sight made him feel like he was looking straight into the abyss.

 The nasty surprise caused a disturbance in his momentum and as a result, the insufficient force he exerted on Lucas' skull rebounded back to him at double the force.
 Like he had just attempted to run head-first into a solid wall, the trench coat student knocked himself out with his own failed headbutt.

 "Looks like I got lucky."
 Lucas coughed as he painstakingly removed the two swords that jutted out of his arm and let them fall to the pavement with a resounding clang.
 "Now... just one more--"

-Lucas looked behind himself in surprise to see a glowing radiance of hair.
+Lucas looked behind himself and was surprised to see a glowing radiance of hair.
 Someone had stepped in between him and the biker student, ready to fight by the stance she took.

 She stood up straight, facing the biker student at an angle.
 One arm was horizontally angled behind her back while the other one was bent and diagonally positioned at a vertical angle with the back of her hand facing the biker student.

-The look in her eyes and eyebrows were slanted, giving off an angry vibe.
+The look in her eyes and eyebrows were slanted in anger.
 She was fuming like a really pissed-off kitsune putting her life on the line to defend her injured mate.

 The biker student felt like he didn't deserve to be put aside in favor of someone like Lucas.
 He started to nitpick.